PDP stakeholders condemn wild protests in Nsukka over LG election

 By Chinenyeh Ozor

-Stakeholders of People’s Democratic Party PDP in Nsukka local government area, Enugu state has condemned in totality wild protests perpetuated by unguided miscreant youths in Nsukka local government and it’s environs.
+Members of the People’s Democratic Party PDP in Nsukka local government area, Enugu state have condemned in totality wild protests perpetuated by unguided miscreant youths in Nsukka local government and it’s environs.

 In a communiqué issued and read by Hon.
-Dr. Chinedu Nwamba representing Nsukka East constituency in Enugu state house of assembly after an emergency meeting of the party stakeholders in Nsukka said the stakeholders also condemn the arson of burning the party Secretariat in Nsukka by faceless arsonists that targeted office of the chairman, burnt official documents, chairs, tables among others.
+Dr. Chinedu Nwamba representing Nsukka East constituency in Enugu state House of Assembly after an emergency meeting of the party stakeholders in Nsukka said the stakeholders also condemn the arson of burning the party Secretariat in Nsukka by faceless arsonists that targeted the office of the chairman, burnt official documents, chairs, tables among others.

 ALSO READ: 20 photos from Imo PDP protest on Supreme Court ruling